Vaccine mandates have been blamed for some of Pearson airport's chaos. Is it time to drop them? | CBC News

 Conservative motion shot down

-The Canadian Airports Council and the Canadian Travel & Tourism Roundtable are among some industry organizations calling for vaccine mandates to be dropped.
+The Canadian Airports Council and the Canadian Travel and Tourism Roundtable, an industry group formed during the COVID-19 pandemic, are among the industry organizations calling for vaccine mandates to be dropped.

 WestJet Airlines has also called for the removal of mandates.
 Meanwhile, a federal Conservative motion calling for the removal of pandemic-related restrictions, including vaccine mandates, was shot down last month.